Foreign relations of the Soviet Union: Syria

 In 1966, the Arab Socialist Ba'ath Party – Syria Region gained power in a coup d'état and intended to cooperate with the USSR.
 The Soviet Union was willing to take every effort to guarantee stability of the new regime in Syria in order to have support from a Communist regime in the Middle East.
 Once this regime gained power, the USSR's activity in the Middle East intensified.
 The USSR encouraged the new Syrian regime and admonished Israel.
 The USSR wished to gain more dominance in the Middle East, so it aggravated the Arab–Israeli conflict.
 However, the Soviet Union did not want a war, so it acted to pacify Israel's policy towards Syria.
 The USSR desired to be the sole defender of the Arab world, and so did everything in its power to increase the Arab states' dependence.

-On April 7, 1967, Syria executed terrorist attacks on Israel.
+On 7 April 1967, Syria executed terrorist attacks on Israel.
 The attacks were directed at an Israeli tractor working land in the demilitarized area on the Syrian–Israeli border.
 Syria and Israel exchanged fire all day.
 At the end of the battle, Israel had shot down seven Soviet-made Syrian Air Force aircraft.
 This was the first air battle between the two nations.
 The USSR supported Syrian attacks and blamed the violent acts on Israel.
 Syria did not hesitate to act because it believed that the other Arab states would support it and Israel was not capable of defeating it.
 In the UAR, the USSR motivated Nasser to have the UN forces leave the Sinai Peninsula and the Gaza Strip and to blockade the Straits of Tiran.
 Like Nasser, the USSR didn't believe that Israel would start a war on its own.
 Even if Israel did attack, it was unlikely that Israel would be capable of defeating the Arab states.
 Syria believed that, with the help of the UAR, it could beat Israel.
-On May 11, the USSR warned the UAR that Israel troops were gathering on the border with Syria and that an invasion was planned for May 18 to May 22.
+On 11 May, the USSR warned the UAR that Israel troops were gathering on the border with Syria and that an invasion was planned for 18 May to 22 May.
 At this time, the USSR also began to publish accusations against Israel in order to cement the defensive unity of the UAR and Syria.